 In most car accident cases, the key issue is determining which driver is at fault for the accident.
 Usually, if one driver is negligent -- that is, did not use reasonable care or caution while driving -- he or she will be at fault.
-(To learn more about fault and negligence in car accidents, read Nolo's article Car Accidents: Proving Fault and Car Accidents Caused by Negligence.)
+(To learn more about fault in car accidents, read Nolo's article Car Accidents: Proving Fault.)

 However, in some situations, the law can assign fault to someone who was not driving or even present in the car at the time of the accident.
 Although this sounds surprising, there are a number of common situations where this can occur.